chiffonng/sfpl-engagement/README.md

     - email_notification
     - isin_sf
 3. Change the file type from Excel `.xlsx` to CSV `sfpl_usage.csv`
 4. Move the CSV file and SQL script in the same folder.
-Otherwise, configure the path to include the actual path to the CSV file ([line 23]((https://github.com/chiffonng/sfpl-management/blob/master/sfpl_usage.sql)).
+Otherwise, configure the path to include the actual path to the CSV file ([line 23](https://github.com/chiffonng/sfpl-management/blob/master/sfpl_usage.sql)).
+5. Run SQL script from file `sfpl_usage.sql`.
+For example, I run it with PostgreSQL command line `psql -U user_name -d database_name < file.sql` ([Detailed guide](https://www.warp.dev/terminus/psql-run-sql-file))

 ## SQL script
 Major changes applied to the dataset include
 - Removing all records/rows where there is no information about circulation activity for patrons.
 - Creating a new column `last_active` that represents the last time patrons

 By default, end users will see the cleaned data and 3 views
 - Patron type VS age range
-- Summary statistics by patron types (distribution of patrons, average # checkouts, average # renewals.
+- Summary statistics by patron types (distribution of patrons, average # checkouts, average # renewals).
 - Summary statistics by library branch

 More views can be created and stored through `CREATE VIEW`.
 Similarly, queries can be created and stored through `CREATE PROC`